ablomm/taste-buddy/README.md

 from the taste-buddy directory.
 All the containers should be built and started, and the app should now be accessible.

+# Dev Containers
+1. Install the dev containers vscode extension
+2. click the bottom left and then "re-open in container"

 # Elasticsearch setup through Docker
 run:
 ```